wolfaholic/asylum-rg-fe-starter/tickets/secondTicket.md

 To begin work on this ticket, make sure you have finished:
 1. Getting locally setup.
 2. Completed the `Onboarding Module` in your course.
-3. Completed Build Sprint 1 and 2.
+3. Completed Build Sprint 1.

 ### Objective